Alliance for Lifelong Learning (ALL)

 - Review courses in the subject areas of the GED® Tests and the U.S. and Illinois Constitutions, an additional Illinois test requirement.

 Students must enter the program through the testing and counseling process.
-Call the GED® Office at 847.635.1426 for information about placement testing and course registration.
+For information about placement testing and course registration, call 847.635.1426.

 Information regarding the GED® tests can be found at www.GED.com.